 - 1. "Accredited" means: holding institutional accreditation by name as a U.S.-based institution from an accrediting agency. - 2.
 "Accrediting Agency" means: an accreditor recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education. - 3.
+"Adverse action" means a warning or sanction issued by the institution's accrediting agency, the U.S. Department of Education, a professional licensing board, or a state regulatory entity; a judgement against an institution that includes a finding of a consumer protection violation or that may impact ongoing operations; or any action, decision, or finding the impacts the institution's financial solvency.
+[Implementation date January 1, 2025] - 4.
 "Affiliate Member" is a state, territory, or district that affiliates with a regional compact under the terms of SARA in order to join SARA but is not a full member of that compact.
-The term "member state" when used in this document includes affiliate members. - 4.
-"Authorized" means: holding a current valid institutional charter, license, approval, or other written document issued by a state, the federal government or a recognized Indian tribe, granting the named entity the authority to issue degrees and operate within a state or jurisdiction as a postsecondary education institution. - 5.
+The term "member state" when used in this document includes affiliate members. - 5.
+"Authorized" means: holding a current valid institutional charter, license, approval, or other written document issued by a state, the federal government or a recognized Indian tribe, granting the named entity the authority to issue degrees and operate within a state or jurisdiction as a postsecondary education institution. - 6.
 "Branch Campus" means: a campus or site of an educational institution that is not temporary, is located in a community beyond a reasonable commuting distance from its parent institution, and offers full programs of study, not just courses4.
 (Integrated Postsecondary Education Data System (IPEDS)).
-For SARA purposes, a branch campus that operates under the accreditation of a main campus is not considered a separate institution for purposes of SARA (see section 3.1(h)(2)). - 6.
-"Bylaws" means: those bylaws established by the National Council for SARA for its governance, or for directing or controlling its actions and conduct. - 7.
-"Central Administrative Unit" means: the office of a SARA-eligible institution that fulfills the administrative functions of a main campus for an institution that does not offer courses face-to-face at any physical site. - 8.
-"Charter" means: a document bearing the word charter issued by proper governmental authority that grants to an institution authority to operate under the laws of the issuing jurisdiction and to grant degrees.
+For SARA purposes, a branch campus that operates under the accreditation of a main campus is not considered a separate institution for purposes of SARA (see section 3.1(h)(2)). - 7.
+"Bylaws" means: those bylaws established by the National Council for SARA for its governance, or for directing or controlling its actions and conduct.